th2-net/th2-act-ui-backend/README.md

     clientCacheTimeout: 60 // cached event lifetime in milliseconds
     ioDispatcherThreadPoolSize: 10 // thread pool size for blocking database calls

-    schemaXMLLink: "" // link to the desired schema
+    schemaDefinitionLink: "" // link of schema definition
     protoCompileDirectory: "src/main/resources/protobuf" // directory for compiling proto files
     namespace: "th2-qa" // namespace for sending grpc messages
     actTypes: ["th2-act"] // the types of services the *acts* method will look for